donaldmstephan/farspark/README.md

 In place of imgproxy's resizing types, Farspark supports:

-* `extract` — does not perform any image transformations, but extracts a single page or frame from an indexable media as an image (right now video and PDFs are supported.)
+* `extract` — does not perform any image transformations, but extracts a single page or frame from an indexable media as an image (right now PDFs are supported.)
-* `raw` — performs no extraction or processing but streams the media through as-is as a proxy (this can be used to simply add CORS headers.)
+* `raw` — proxies through a version of the media transformed appropriately for Hubs to use.
 Note that when `raw` is specified, you can also perform an HTTP `HEAD` request to just fetch the remote HTTP headers.

 #### Index

 If the media being requested has multiple pages or frames, you can request to render a specific one.
 The page/frame index starts at zero, and media which supports index selection will include an `X-Max-Content-Index` header to indicate the maximum index that can be requested.
 Right now only supported for PDFs.

-## Author

-imgproxy by Sergey "DarthSim" Aleksandrovich

 ## License